 Incorporating the outdoors with our experiences

-We opened the redeveloped National Trust site Quarry Bank Mill back in 2018.
-For the National Trust, the outdoor landscapes are equally as important as the heritage buildings and exhibitions indoors.
+When we worked for the National Trust, we discovered the outdoor landscapes are equally as important as the heritage buildings and exhibitions indoors.
 In fact, a key aspect of their ethos and vision is being a place that can improve health and wellbeing and much of that is tied into experiences across the external parts of their properties.
 We worked with the in-house team to develop new interpretation, play and activities across the landscape to help deliver on their health and wellbeing agenda.
 This gives visitors a break from the interactivity inside the Mill and other buildings, where they can unwind in the fresh air and be at one with nature.

 Sports Experiences